 Why Visit The Ca’ d’Zan?

 Glorious trees lead up to the Mansion, and there are stunning gardens.
 Much as I like gardens, I was more interested in what’s inside.
 I deliberately did not look at any photos of the inside.
-My thinking here is what in the world would a mansion built by a circus owner look like?
-What would the color scheme be, what would the overall design be?
+My thinking here is, what in the world would a mansion built by a circus owner look like?
+What would the color scheme be, and what would the overall design be?
 I was not disappointed.
 It’s one of the most impressive mansions I’ve visited in a while.

 About the Ringling Mansion –The Ca’ d’Zan.

 The Ringling Mansion is a work of art.
 In the 1920s, when the Mansion was complete, it cost a whopping $1,650,000!
 And when you look at all the work that went into making the Mansion, it makes total sense why it cost so much to build!